 imperious emissary of war, he was treated with great honor and respect, and two days later he returned home with a lad of fifteen and a young virgin.

-someone sent on a mission to represent the interests of someone else
+someone sent on a mission to represent another's interests

 And so when Okonkwo of Umuofia arrived at Mbaino as the proud and imperious